jelix/JelixDao/README.md

-Lightweight object relation mapping based on the Database Access Object pattern.
+# JelixDao

-This library has been extracted from the [Jelix](https://jelix.org) framework 1.7, and has been modernized a bit.
+A lightweight object relation mapping based on the Database Access Object pattern.

-The work to use it outside Jelix is in progress.
+It uses [JelixDatabase](https://github.com/jelix/JelixDatabase/) as database connector.

-# installation
+## installation

 You can install it from Composer.
 In your project: